-2.0 APPLICATION AND NOTIFICATION PROCESS
+3.0 APPLICATION AND NOTIFICATION PROCESS

-- 2.1 The IET Code of Practice has been created to assist the installer in ensuring the installation of electric vehicle charging equipment complies with the relevant requirements of BS7671:2008 (as amended) and the Electricity Safety, Quality and Continuity Regulations 2002 (as amended). - 2.2 The installer of any electric vehicle charging or heat pump infrastructure shall: - (a) Follow the Notification process for the installation of a single item(1) and where there are no identified adequacy or safety concerns with the property's existing service equipment and where the post installation maximum demand is less than 60 amps.
+- 3.1 The IET Code of Practice for Electric Vehicle Charging Equipment Installation has been created to assist the installer in ensuring the installation of electric vehicle charging equipment complies with the relevant requirements of BS7671:2008 (as amended) and the Electricity Safety, Quality and Continuity Regulations 2002 (as amended). - 3.2 The installer of any electric vehicle charging or heat pump infrastructure shall: - (a) Follow the Notification process for the installation of a single item(1) and where there are no identified adequacy or safety concerns with the property's existing service equipment and where the post installation maximum demand is less than 60 amps.

-The notification shall be sent by the installer directly to the DNO within one calendar month of installation, using the form found in Appendix D.
+The notification shall be sent by the installer directly to WPD within one calendar month of installation, using the form found in Appendix D.